All Products

 Real-time recognition result (RecognitionResult)

-RecognitionResult represents the result of a single real-time recognition.
+RecognitionResult represents a single recognition result.

 Interface/Method